shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp/step5.md

 1. Click `docker-compose -f docker-compose-no-logs.yml up -d --build`{{execute}} to build the docker environment and bring the app online.

+    When the terminal on the right displays that the containers for the services have been brought online (as shown in the image below) continue to the next step.

     ![docker-compose-complete](collectlogsapp/assets/docker-compose-complete.png)

 2. In the terminal on the right, run the command `creds`{{execute}} in the terminal to display your Datadog app login credentials for this activity.